This software is provided for non-commercial use only.

 The latest SPM allows you to add a rounded-rectangle or no-frame to the image, as well as the previous 'Victorian' rounded-top frame.

-The Stereo-cards may be optionally outlined in black and the background color may be chosen
+The Stereo-cards may be optionally outlined in black and the background color may be chosen from 48 system colors or 16 custom-defined colors.

 The finished card may be saved in a lossy or lossless file-format of your choice so that external printing facilities (such as a Photo-Lab) may be used.